If you’re here, you’re likely a yoga teacher, yoga studio owner, or aspire for either.

 If it’s the usual humdrum business website, you should rethink it.

-Inject your personality into the words, images and videos.
+Inject your personality into words, images, and videos.
 You definitely want to do so in your blog posts.

 Maybe you know this about teaching and you teach with gusto; it’s something your students love about you.